Three Reasons to Run With Your Dog

 So, when she moved back to her hometown in the Pacific Northwest and bought a house with door-to-trail access, she finally brought home the adventure buddy she’d for so long dreamed about.

 For runner, photographer and coach Blair Speed, who lives and trains with her pup, Charlotte Ray, in Bozeman, Montana, running with dogs is second nature.
 In fact, she says she often misses Charlotte when she's not out there exploring at her side.

-All this have you interested in learning more about running with dogs?
-Definitely got our wheels turning.
-So, we chatted with Moehl and Speed, and did a bit of dog running and adventuring on our own to come up with these five stand-out reasons to run with a dog.
+We chatted with Moehl and Speed, and did a bit of dog running and adventuring on our own to come up with these three stand-out reasons to run with your dog.

 Dogs are good at building habits.
-If you’re trying to build up a regular walking or running regiment, a canine companion will most certainly help you build and maintain daily miles.
+If you’re trying to build up a regular walking or running regiment, especially during this time of social distancing, a canine companion will most certainly help you build and maintain daily miles.

 Yeah, ever run with a dog on a leash around your waist and feel like you’re being dragged about a minute per mile faster than you’d normally run?
 Probably because you are.
 In fact, the fastest 5K in the world was run with a dog.
-It doesn’t count of course because it was assisted (every time the runner mas between foot strikes, the dog pulled him just a little bit more forward than he would have gone on his own.
+It doesn’t count, of course, because it was assisted (every time the runner was between foot strikes, the dog pulled him just a little bit more forward than he would have gone on his own).

-(Always heed veterinary advice, and wait till your dog is over a year and a half before you introduce running.
-Start ‘em too early and you could cause lasting bone damage.)
+(Always heed veterinary advice, and wait till your dog is over a year and a half before you introduce running.)